shaneyoung91/personal-budget-app/README.md

-# My Money, My Problems - A Personal Finance Budget App :moneybag:
+# My Money, My Problems :moneybag:

 **Brand Statement**: Empowering individuals to take control of their finances and achieve their financial goals.